On the Non-Adaptive Zero-Error Capacity of the Discrete Memoryless Two-Way Channel: Introduction

 The main objective of this paper is to provide several single-letter outer and inner bounds on the non-adaptive zero-error capacity region of the DM-TWC.
 The remainder of this paper is organized as follows.
 In Section \ref{Sec-2}, we consider the confusion graphs of a DM-TWC, and discuss their performances with respect to the graph homomorphisms and the one-shot zero-error communication.
-Section \ref{sec-outer-bd} is devoted to three general outer bounds of the zero-error capacity region of DM-TWC, which are based on Shannon's vanishing-error non-adaptive capacity region, a two-way analogue of the linear programming bound for point-to-point channels, and the asymptotic spectra of graphs.
+Section \ref{sec-outer-bd} is devoted to three general outer bounds of the zero-error capacity region of DM-TWC, which are based on Shannon's vanishing-error non-adaptive capacity region, a two-way analogue of the linear programming bound for point-to-point channels, and the Shannon capacity of a graph.
 In Section \ref{sec-inner-bd}, we provide two general inner bounds using random coding and random linear codes respectively.
-In Section \ref{sec-certain-TWC}, we establish outer bounds for certain types of DM-TWC via the Shannon capacity of a graph, and also explicitly construct the uniquely decodable codebook pairs achieving the outer bound.
+In Section \ref{sec-certain-TWC}, we establish outer bounds for certain types of DM-TWC via the asymptotic spectra of graphs, and also explicitly construct the uniquely decodable codebook pairs achieving the outer bound.
 Some concluding remarks are given in Section \ref{sec-conclusion}.